-If you are a council tenant - or were living in your home when it was transferred to another landlord – you can buy the property at a discount.
+If you live in a council-owned home - or were when it was transferred to another landlord – you may be able to buy the property at a discount.
 Read our handy Q&A to find out more.

 Q. What is Right to Buy?

 A. The Government’s Right to Buy scheme allows all eligible council tenants – and some housing association tenants – in England to buy their home at a discount.

 Right to Buy was scrapped in Scotland on 1 August 2016, and the Welsh assembly has announced plans to follow suit.
 The scheme is available in Northern Ireland although rules are different.